 Podiatry & Lower Extremity Peripheral Nerve Surgeon located in Kelley Pointe, Edmond, OK & Quorom Office Parks, Norman, OK

 Did you know that up to one-third of adults in the United States have bunions?
 Likewise, hammertoe is another common foot problem that affects millions of men and women.
-At Edmond Norman Foot and Ankle in Edmond, Norman, Chickasha, and Oklahoma City, Oklahoma, the team specializes in diagnosing and treating both bunions and hammertoes.
+At Edmond Norman Foot and Ankle in Edmond, and Norman, Oklahoma, the team specializes in diagnosing and treating both bunions and hammertoes.
 If you are suffering from either of these conditions, schedule an appointment today by calling the office or clicking the online booking tool.

 A bunion is a painful, bony bump that develops on the outer edge of your big toe.
 Bunions occur as a result of your big toe pressing your metatarsal bone outward.
 Although anyone can develop a bunion, they’re especially common in women who regularly wear high heels or other types of tight shoes.

 Besides the large, bony growth at the base of your big toe, other telltale signs of a bunion include swelling, redness, and irritation.
 Over time, you might also notice that your bunion appears shiny or feels warm to the touch.